|

 Photograph Collection, 1978-1995

-4 photo prints and 1 b&w copy print
+4 photo prints and 1 B/W copy print

 SWCPC 537

-Consists of photographs of the author at a Western Writers of America
+Consists of photographs of the author at a Western Writers of America book

 Jeanne Williams is the author of western novels, short stories, and articles.
-She is the

 Williamson, Rosemary